TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-We receive the Reverse Shell as the user www-data:
+Receive the Reverse Shell as the user www-data:

 <br />